Ralph Cu: Barangay Ginebra (2023–present)

 Cu was drafted by Barangay Ginebra in the second round of the Season 48 draft with the 23rd overall pick.
 He was signed to a one-year deal with Ginebra.

 In his first four games with Ginebra during the 2023–24 Commissioner's Cup, he did not score a point.
 Although he only played in eight games that conference, he impressed Coach Tim Cone with his passing and decision-making.
 He was selected to be part of Team Greats for the Greats vs. Stalwarts game during the 2024 PBA All-Star Weekend.

-Before the start of the 2024 Philippine Cup, Popovich had him train with Gilas Pilipinas as a practice player.
+Before the start of the 2024 Philippine Cup, Cone had him train with Gilas Pilipinas as a practice player.
 In a win over the Phoenix Fuel Masters, he had 12 points, making four three-pointers.
 He then followed it up with 14 points with four three pointers once again in a win over the Blackwater Bossing.
 The following game, against the NorthPort Batang Pier, he led the team to the win with season-highs of 24 points on 6-of-11 shooting from three, 10 rebounds, and nine assists.
 He almost became the first rookie since teammate Scottie Thompson in 2016 to have a triple-double.
 In the playoffs, they beat the Magnolia Hotshots to enter the semifinals.
 In Game 1 of the semifinals, he stepped up with 18 points on six three pointers as Ginebra took the opening win.
 The series lasted seven games, with Meralco eventually eliminating them and moving on to the finals.

 Ginebra made the finals in his second season, during the 2024 Governors' Cup against the TNT Tropang Giga.
 In his first finals appearance, Cu had 13 points, five rebounds, and six assists, and helped keep the game close before TNT pulled away.
 TNT went on to win the finals in six games.
 They also made the finals in the 2024–25 Commissioner's Cup.